saferwall/saferwall/sandbox/README.md

 # Introduction

-Saferwall's sandbox is a tool written in C focused primarly in analyzing malware.
+Saferwall sandbox is a tool written in C focused primarly in analyzing malware.
 The current implementation is targetting Windows OS for the momen, specifically Windows 7 x64.

 ## Architecture